Types of Degrees Museum Studies Majors Are Getting

 Amount of Education Required for Careers Related to Museum Studies

-Some careers associated with museum studies require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with museum studies may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|